TIBCOSoftware/snappydata/docs/troubleshooting/recovering_from_a_conflictingpersistentdataexception.md

 If you receive a `ConflictingPersistentDataException`, you will not be able to start all of your members and have them join the same distributed system.

 First, determine if there is one part of the system that you can recover.
 For example, if you just added some new members to the system, try to start up without including those members.
 For the remaining members, use the data extractor tool to extract data from the persistence files and import it into a running system.
-See Recovering Data from Disk Stores <mark>Do we need to include?</mark>.